Your Guide to Moving to San Antonio

 For the foodie

 San Antonio boasts some of the most delicious Tex Mex, barbecue, and southern comfort foods you can find.
 Some dishes to put at the top of your foodie bucket list include chicken fried steak, enchiladas, puffy tacos, brisket, and pozole.

 For those who want to get away, San Antonio has its own international airport, and it’s also only an hour drive from Austin’s international airport.
 There are also plenty of weekend trips you can take by hopping in a car and driving a few hours.
 Popular destinations include Fredericksburg (also known as Texas wine country), Houston, New Orleans, Austin, and Dallas.

 For the outdoor explorer

 Located just outside the heart of Texas hill country, there are plenty of great outdoor adventures to be had around San Antonio.
+More than 100 hiking trails and 300 parks can be found throughout the city, which is also home to the third largest zoo (ranked by collection of animals) in the country.
 A favorite activity for locals is floating on the river during the hot summer months.
 San Antonio is also just a road trip away from Big Bend National Park and some of the best Texas beaches.